module-federation/core/packages/enhanced/README.md

 - Required: No
 - Default: `false`

-Whether to allow only one version of the shared module in the shared scope (singleton mode).
+Determines whether only one version of the shared module is allowed in the shared scope (singleton mode).

 - If the value is true, singleton mode is enabled; if the value is false, singleton mode is not enabled.
 - If singleton mode is enabled, the shared dependencies of the remote application components and host application are loaded only once, and a higher version is loaded when the versions are not consistent.
 At this time, a warning will be given to the lower version side: